Postponing Your SSDI Hearing: When and How

 Frequently Asked Questions

-TL;DR: You can request a postponement of your SSDI hearing, but it adds months to your wait.
-Valid reasons include: need more time to get medical records or an attorney, hospitalization, death in the family, or scheduling conflict.
-Request in writing as soon as possible.
+You can request a postponement of your SSDI hearing, but it adds months to your wait.
+Valid reasons include needing more time to get medical records or an attorney, hospitalization, death in the family, or scheduling conflict.

 What Happens After You Request?